clisowski/Fetch-Rewards-Job-App/README.md

 # Fetch-Rewards-Job-App

-Write a native Android app in Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.
+Wrote a native Android app in Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.

 Display this list of items to the user based on the following requirements: